FunnelKit

 Clicking on the ‘Preview’ button will show you a full preview of the template.

-Since Shopify offers a three-step checkout, we’ll select the ‘Three Step’ option and click ‘Import This Funnel’.
+Since Shopify offers a one-step checkout now, let's select the ‘One Step’ option and click ‘Import This Funnel’.

 Enter the name of your funnel - WooCommerce Shopify checkout.